Jahia/widen-asset-picker/doc/en/provider.md

 Steps 1 & 2 are done in [WidenDataSource.java](../../src/main/java/org/jahia/se/modules/widenprovider/WidenDataSource.java)
 and steps 3 is done in [WidenAssetDeserializer.java](../../src/main/java/org/jahia/se/modules/widenprovider/model/WidenAssetDeserializer.java)
 ### Resolve the path
+To resolve a path the provider implements two methods :
+1. `getItemByPath`
+2. `getItemByIdentifier`

+#### getItemByPath
+This method is basic and it is charge to extract the widen ID from the JCR node path received.
+Then the method `getItemByIdentifier` is called with the extracted id as parameter.

+#### getItemByIdentifier
+This method is in charge :
+1. to find the Widen asset identified by its id
+2. to tranform the Widen asset into a JCR node

 ### Query Widen API